Whether in the context of organizations, healthcare, coaching, or in one’s personal life, challenges invariably always surface.

-Inspired from a training guide for COMPASS (Community Partnerships for Sustainable Resource Management in Malawi, 2003), the following guide outlines how to implement Ai in a group in order to facilitate social change.
+Inspired by a training guide for COMPASS (Community Partnerships for Sustainable Resource Management in Malawi, 2003), the following guide outlines how to facilitate social change using Ai.

 The person orchestrating the application of Ai is expected to be a facilitator to give direction to the group’s thinking and decision-making processes.

-The method used here can also be transposed onto other contexts, whether clinical, organizational or else and is likely to bear similar positive results.
+The method used here can also be transposed into other contexts, whether clinical, organizational or else and is likely to bear similar positive results.

-- Start off by asking the people present what they would like to talk about and learn about themselves as a collective.
+- Start off by asking the people present what they would like to discuss and learn about themselves as a collective.

-- Encourage them to settle on a topic that they are interested in and feels important rather than something that they may feel like they should focus on.
+- Encourage them to settle on a topic they are interested in and find important and not something they feel obliged to focus on.

-- The choice should be a careful one as once the Ai process has begun, it can be difficult to put aside a given topic from the group’s agenda.
-The group should be encouraged to consider, within a reasonable range, a few ideas.
+- The choice should be a careful one as once the Ai process has begun, it’s difficult to put aside a given topic from the group’s agenda.
+Encouraged the group to consider, within a reasonable range, a few ideas.

 - Clarity and precision of the topic in question is what should be ultimately strived for.

-We will cover what specific questions should be asked in the Appreciative Inquiry Interview Template section of this article.
-However, here are some points to bear in mind while asking them, to substantiate the quality of the answers and improve the chance of positive outcomes.
+We will cover specific questions in the Appreciative Inquiry Interview Template section of this article.
+However, here are some points to remember while asking them to substantiate the quality of the answers and improve the chance of positive outcomes.